edwinmoseslow/TicTacToe/README.md

     left position   - [4], find vertical combination right position  - [6], find vertical combination

-Cons about this soultion :
+Cons about this solution :

     Though this solution may seems like it does a good job but the complexity increases according to N. When N increases the board increases which also tells us that there will be more centralized positions that will occur on the board.
 With that this solution would have to iterate through all of the centralized position as it goes.